Traiskirchen

-Traiskirchen is a town in the district of Baden in Lower Austria in Austria.
+Traiskirchen is a city and Municipality in the district of Baden in Lower Austria in Austria.
 It is 20 km south of Vienna, in the Thermenlinie region, known for its wine and heurigers.
 Traiskirchen is home to the Traiskirchen Lions basketball team.
 The town has the oldest public astronomical observatory in Lower Austria.
 The city is also known for its refugee camp the "Bundesbetreuungsstelle für Asylwerber".

+Municipality

+The municipality of Traiskirchen comprise five towns (Population numbers as of 28 February 2023):